 NZ IFRS 17 "Insurance Contracts" (effective from 1 January 2023) replaces the current guidance in NZ IFRS 4.
-It establishes the principles for recognition, measurement, presentation and disclosure of insurance contracts.
+It establishes the principles for recognition, measurement, presentation, and disclosure of insurance contracts.
 The implementation date for the Company will be for the year ending 31 December 2023.
-The Company is assessing the impact of NZ IFRS 17 on its financial statements and this assessment is conducted in conjunction with AlG's Office of Accounting Policy.
-The Office of Accounting Policy is responsible for setting corporate financial accounting policies for AlG offices.
-The Company is still assessing what the financial impact of the change will be.
+The Company is assessing the impact of NZ IFRS 17 on its financial statements and this assessment is conducted in conjunction with AIG's Office of Accounting Policy.
+The Office of Accounting Policy is responsible for setting corporate financial accounting policies for AIG offices.